zamanianlab/ZamanianLabDocs/docs/pipelines_docker.md

           docker rmi -f $(docker images -q)
         ```

-### Testing Docker Pipelines
+### Testing and Using Docker Pipelines Locally

-Before deploying a new pipeline on large datasets, test the pipeline using subsampled data.
-You can test locally with subsampled data, on the CHTC server with subsampled data, and finally, run the pipeline on the CHTC server with your full dataset.
-An example is provided below, using RNAseq data.

-1. First, subsample your data into a more manageable size and store it in the staging `subsampled` folder.
+You may want to test a pipeline or Docker environment locally using subsampled data before pushing to GitHub/Dockerhub for deployment on CHTC with large datasets.

-2. Run Docker container locally
+1. Run Docker container (established or in development) locally

+    ???
+"Running a Docker container (with or without local file mounting)"

         ```bash
+          # example with no access to folders on your computer
           docker run -it --rm=TRUE zamanianlab/chtc-rnaseq:v2 /bin/bash

+          # example that mounts a local folder (~/Desktop/wrmxpress_dev) in Docker (mapped to /home)
+          docker run -it -v ~/Desktop/wrmxpress_dev:/home --rm=TRUE zamanianlab/wrmxpress /bin/bash
         ```

-3. Simulate the steps in your submit scripts
+2. Simulate the steps in your submit scripts

     ???
 "Running commands in local Docker container"